jatinmandav/C-Programming/Queues_In_C/README.md

 The difference between stacks and queues is in removing.
 In a stack we remove the item the most recently added; in a queue, we remove the item the least recently added.

 Types of Queues:
-  - Normal and Circular Buffer Memory Allocation using Arrays
+  - Normal and Circular Buffer Memory Allocation using Arrays : Adding at rear end and Popping at front end.
-  - Double - Ended Queues
+  - Double - Ended Queues: Adding and Popping from both ends of the Queue.
-  - Priority Queues
+  - Priority Queues: Adding elements and removing according to the Priority of the element.
+Priority is given along with the value of that element.

 Operations on Queues:
   - Enqueue: Adding Elements to Queue